inventordave/curl/projects/README.md

 ## Dependencies

-The projects files also support build configurations that require third party dependencies such as OpenSSL, wolfSSL and libssh2.
+The projects files also support build configurations that require third party dependencies such as OpenSSL and libssh2.
 If you wish to support these, you will also need to download and compile those libraries as well.

 To support compilation of these libraries using different versions of compilers, the following directory structure has been used for both the output